-Under the Agriculturists' Loans Act short-term and mediumterm loans are granted for current agricultural needs such as the purchase of seed grain and cattle, for rebuilding house destroyed by floods etc., and for the relief of distress in areas affected by famine.
+Under the Agriculturists' Loans Act short-term and mediumterm loans are granted for current agricultural needs such as the purchase of seed-grain and cattle, for rebuilding houses destroyed by floods etc., and for the relief of distress in areas affected by famine.
 Loans for current cultivation expenses are recovered in some provinces at the next main harvest or at the latest after two main harvests.
-Loans for the purchase of seed, and for relief of distress, and special loans for the installation of pumping machinery or for the purchase of agricultural machinery are advanced for longer periods.5
+Loans for the purchase of seed, and for relief of distress, and special loans for the installation of pumping machinery or for the purchase of agricultural machinery are advanced for longer periods.5 these loans in the various provinces varied from 6 per cent to 61⁄2 per cent; the rate has since been reduced in Madras to 51⁄2 per cent.
+Loans for the relief of distress are advanced at a much lower rate, 3 per cent in Madras.
+The rates are considerably lower than those charged by the money-lenders, and the loans given for the relief of distress have been particularly useful as they are advanced at a time when other credit agencies are less willing to lend to the farmers.
+But the total amount lent under both the Acts is extremely insignificant and amounts to a mere drop in the ocean.

-The advantage of the takkavi loans lies in their long lerm and low rates of interest.
+The advantage of the takkavi loans lies in their long term and low rates of interest.
 In 1931 the rates of interest charged on